sathwikv143/Password-Generator/README.md

 # Password-Generator
-Random password generator, saving in file, encryption/decryption of file using python
+Random password generator, saving in file, encryption/decryption of file using python3
 ## Intention
-  Instead of storing passwords in browser and else where this tool is developed to store all passwords on our own machine.
+  Instead of storing passwords in browser and else where this tool is developed to store all passwords on our own machine with encryption and decryption option.
 ## Requirements
   python3 module pyAesCrypt